Duffye23/Financial-Analysis/README.md

 ![image](https://github.com/Duffye23/Financial-Analysis/assets/58863493/b197832f-fde7-44a3-a6e5-96b8d65892b7)</br>
 ![image](https://github.com/Duffye23/Financial-Analysis/assets/58863493/d4437a7b-2648-4626-a8f1-0ab88795d266)</br>

 We then presented our findings via a pitch to our class.
 What would you have invested into our group?
-What 3 stocks would you have selected?
+What 3 stocks would you have selected? </br>
+Project was run on Python version 3.7.6</br>

 Contributing Authors: emmusic, MeloMaps, Ramatuay, alice43 and myself